Service-Learning Toolkit for Animal Projects

 - Community members with animal interests

-This is a list of resources that may expand the learning around the issue area and involve the students in identifying needs and solutions
+This is a list of resources that may expand the learning around the issue area and involve youth in identifying needs and solutions

 This link has resources for educators and parents that are related to educational activities on animals.
 It is structured in three different groupings for grade level, so applicable content can be easily found.
 There are posters, lesson plans, brochures and craft activities.

-This resource provides links to many websites that have educational and student friendly information on animals and wildlife.
+This resource provides links to many websites that have educational and kid-friendly information on animals and wildlife.

 This website is a fun way to donate dog food, cat food and cat litter every day by just answering trivia questions.
 They have provided millions of meals to dogs and cats over the years.
 This could be a great daily tradition for the family or the classroom.